engtuncay/engtuncay.github.io/prog-notlar/css-intro-1.md

   Class Selector (.)
   Grouping Selector (,) Birden fazla etiketi seçerek aynı stili veririz.
   Universal Selector (*)

-##

-CSS selectors are used to "find" (or select) the HTML elements you want to style.

-We can divide CSS selectors into five categories:
-Simple selectors (select elements based on name, id, class) Combinator selectors (select elements based on a specific relationship between them) Pseudo-class selectors (select elements based on a certain state) Pseudo-elements selectors (select and style a part of an element) Attribute selectors (select elements based on an attribute or attribute value)

 Element (Tag) Selector
 /*html-element-name*/ { /*declaration-block*/ }